top of page

 • Leash introduction.
 Puppies need to have experience with a leash and collar.
 Use appropriate leash corrections to convince your pup not to pull on the leash, bite at it, or bark with frustration because of it.

 Our biggest concern is for dogs that have been ignored for long periods of time, especially while being kept in the same enclosure with other dogs during their formable stages of development.
 It is vital that the pup understands and accepts you as his friend, caretaker, and authority figure.
-Puppies should start "socializing training" at 8 weeks of age.
-Or, as soon as you get them home.
+Not other dogs, or puppies.
+"Socializing training" should start at 8 weeks of age, or, as soon as you get them home.

 bottom of page